cleancoder1/portfolio/_posts/2017-06-04-Effectivejava.markdown

     </iframe>
   {% endraw %}
 This is just my notes , will be adding more notes as i go through the book.

+* The language supports four kinds of types: interfaces (including annotations), classes (including enums), arrays, and primitives.
+The first three are known as reference types.
+Class instances and arrays are objects; primitive values are not.
+* A class’s members consist of its fields, methods, member classes, and member interfaces.
+A method’s signature consists of its name and the types of its formal parameters; the signature does not include the method’s return type

 ## Creating and Destroying Objects

 # Item 1: Consider static factories instead of constructors